feelware/vault/source-material/lectures/introduction-computer-systems.md

 - These mappings **keep bit representations ($X$) and reinterpret**
 - C performs these mappings
-- The computer itself doesn't have a clue of whether something is signed or unsigned, it's all just bit patterns
+- The computer itself doesn't have a clue of whether something is signed or unsigned, it's all just bit patterns.
+Can lead to unexpected results (like adding or subtracting $2^w$)

 #### Two's Complement -> Unsigned ($T2U$)